eMahtab/serialization-and-deserialization/README.md

 ```

-# Serialization and Deserialization using external libraries e.g. Jackson
+# Example 2 : Serialization and Deserialization using external libraries e.g. Jackson